Bigornot/osmosis_ros_ws/README.md

       You might want to switch on the "ftm" branch of this repository if you want to work on our fault tolerance mechanism.

+# Branches

+- faul_injection_master : with fault injection on the master
+- ftm : with the Fault Tolerance Mechanism and thus, fault injection

  2019 @LAAS-CNRS TOULOUSE